lwh0721/R_Assignment/README.md

 # R_Assignment

-These are the assignments for R course (UWO Undergraduate R course Statistics 2864).
+These are the assignments for R course (2020 UWO Undergraduate R course Statistics 2864).

 There are five assignments in total, and the content and difficulty of each assignment is increased one by one.